 Then, a momentary moment when about 1 mile from the house, the throttle got stuck in the wide open position.
 I am thinking it was ice forming on the throttle cables or the butterfly levers.
 Some quick wiggling of the cables and the throttle steadied down.
 Not a good thing, wide open throttle on snowy roads!
 Luckily, traffic was light and no one was behind me as I dealt with the issue.

-Covering the bike should remedy the air filter getting wet/frozen, the control cables getting wet/frozen and finally the mirrors staying dry.
+Covering the motorcycle should remedy the air filter getting wet/frozen, the control cables getting wet/frozen and finally the mirrors staying dry.